 Student Affairs Office

-The Student Affairs Office strives to create an engaging, supportive, and collegial environment for holistic student development and success in the areas of student life; leadership and community engagement; and health and wellness.
+The Student Affairs Office strives to create an engaging, supportive, and collegial environment for holistic student development and success in the areas of student life; leadership and community engagement; as well as health and wellness.

 In addition, we assist students with personal matters, short term medical concerns, and family emergencies.
 We are here to serve as a resource for students, faculty, and staff to successfully navigate both the opportunities and challenges of law school.
 The Student Affairs team is dedicated to ensuring that students have the best possible experience at Penn Law School and we hope you will view our office as a useful resource and a good place to start with questions.